MrGeet/westpac-assessment/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You should have the latest version of Node installed.

 After you clone the repository: